MobMonRob/SC3510_80/3D_icp/README.md

 3) Initial aligning both clouds.
 Including shifting, cropping, and position.
 (This is done in order to process only the overlapping areas further)
 4) Finding the points normals and downsampling clouds using normal-space-sampling.
 (This method is chosen since it gives higher points concentration near edges and engravings, which is helpful in eliminating points of flat, unhelpful areas)
-5) Initial registration: (sets up the clouds as close as possible for the next detail-registration process) 5.1) Finding the normal-shooting correspondences between the two PointClouds.
+5) Initial registration: (sets up the clouds as close as possible for the next detail-registration process)

+   5.1) Finding the normal-shooting correspondences between the two PointClouds.
 (This method works best with surfaces that are mostly flat.
 The parameters are set for far-distaned correspondenes)
    5.2) Rejecting undesired correspondences based on normal-angle difference and one-to-many behaviour.

 6) Targeting the points that lie within curved areas, i.e grooves (details).

-7) Detail registration loop:
+8) Detail registration loop:
-   7.1) Finding the normal-shooting correspondences between the two PointClouds.
+   8.1) Finding the normal-shooting correspondences between the two PointClouds.
 (The parameters are set for close-distaned correspondenes, and operate on details only)
-   7.2) Rejecting undesired correspondences based on normal-angle difference and one-to-many behaviour.
-   7.3) Iterating the registration until a convergence criterium is met. (translation or rotation)
-8) Final surface registration loop:
-   8.1) Finding the normal-shooting correspondences between the two PointClouds.
-(The parameters are set for close-distaned correspondenes, and operate on all points)
    8.2) Rejecting undesired correspondences based on normal-angle difference and one-to-many behaviour.
    8.3) Iterating the registration until a convergence criterium is met. (translation or rotation)

+9) Final surface registration loop:

+   9.1) Finding the normal-shooting correspondences between the two PointClouds.
+(The parameters are set for close-distaned correspondenes, and operate on all points)
+   9.2) Rejecting undesired correspondences based on normal-angle difference and one-to-many behaviour.
+   9.3) Iterating the registration until a convergence criterium is met. (translation or rotation)

-9) Combining the now-aligned target and source clouds into one cloud.
+10) Combining the now-aligned target and source clouds into one cloud.
-10) Iterating 3-9 using the new merged cloud and the next one the vector until the point clouds vector is finished.
+11) Iterating 3-9 using the new merged cloud and the next one the vector until the point clouds vector is finished.
-11) Saving the total cloud of all the clouds combined in a pcd file.
+12) Saving the total cloud of all the clouds combined in a pcd file.

 **Running Instructions:**
 After downloading the 3D_icp directory, follow these steps: